 The business environment in which the Fund operates is a relatively high yield market.
 This market presents opportunities but not without risk.
 As described earlier, the holdings within the portfolio of private mortgages engage in a strategy that centers around taking on a suitable amount of project risk.
 The project that developers set out to accomplish is to construct or upgrade a building or complete a phase of homes.
 Along a timeline from beginning to completion, a project enters into different periods of time when the level of risk varies.
 As an example, the point in time when the Fund initiates a loan to a developer is one when zoning approvals have only been conditionally obtained for a piece of land, however full approval is expected.
-It is at this point in time when the lender can command a high interest rate on its funds of about 8% to 12% per annum since there is a quantum of due diligence required that large banks are unwilling to dedicate to relatively small developments - and this is the opportunity that the Fund captures.
+It is at this point in time when the lender can command a high interest rate on its funds of currently about 10% to 14% per annum since there is a quantum of due diligence required that large banks are unwilling to dedicate to relatively small developments - and this is the opportunity that the Fund captures.
 As the project develops and evolves where more units/homes are sold and built, the level of risk on the project reduces and as such the capital available to such a project from large banks increases and the price of this capital decreases.
 It is at those points in time when the Fund's more expensive capital is replaced by less expensive capital that requires a lower interest rate.
+The opportunity set and pricing across North American commercial loans are similar albeit the security covenants are more cash-flow centric than asset-based.
+As interest rates peak and then in time subside, we expect the internal rates of return (IRRs) to settle back around net 11%-12%+.

-This particular strategy of providing expensive capital and executing on the development of a project is one in which the EIB's GEEREF, Crown Power, BSIP, BIF IV and BIF V all operate.
+This particular strategy of providing expensive capital and executing on the development of a project is one in which the ElB's GEEREF, Crown Power, BSIP, BIF IV and BIF V all operate.
 GEEREF's Regional Funds and Crown Power intend to build portfolios of IEP's and then sell them at a higher price and lower risk to the purchaser.
 It is the aggregation of these assets in a diversified portfolio that reduce the risk of the combined portfolio and lowers the required rate of return the purchaser seeks.
-It is these factors that should allow GEEREF and Crown Power to generate attractive returns for investors, targeting net internal rate of return (IRR) of greater than 10%.
+It is these factors that should allow GEEREF and Crown Power to generate attractive returns for investors, targeting net IRR of greater than 10%.
 Crown Power intends to provide operating leases by effectively owning each combined heat and power unit and leasing them back via long-term power contracts to creditworthy end-user counterparties; whereas GEEREF's A shares/B units structure provides significant downside protection and preferred returns to the B unitholders (in which the Fund invests).